ING Groep N.V. (ING) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for ING Groep N.V.
-(ING) by analysts is $16.52, which is $4.89 above the current market price.
-The public float for ING is 3.67B, and at present, short sellers hold a 0.09% of that float.
-On March 10, 2023, the average trading volume of ING was 3.62M shares.
+The average price recommended by analysts for ING Groep N.V.
+(ING) is $16.50, which is $5.98 above the current market price.
+The public float for ING is 3.73B and currently, short sellers hold a 0.07% of that float.
+On March 14, 2023, ING’s average trading volume was 3.69M shares.

 ING’s Market Performance